cellrank.kernels.PseudotimeKernel#

 Parameters:

-• fname (Union[str, Path]) – Filename from which to read the object.
+• fname (Union[str, Path]) – Path from which to read the object.

-• copy (bool) – Whether to copy adata before assigning it or not.
+• copy (bool) – Whether to copy adata before assigning it.
 If adata is a view, it is always copied.

 Return type: